DannyBen/snapcrawl/README.md

 # SnapCrawl - crawl a website and take screenshots

-`snapcrawl` is a command line utility for crawling a website and saving screenshots.
-It is using [Runfile](https://github.com/DannyBen/runfile).
+SnapCrawl is a command line utility for crawling a website and saving screenshots.

 ## Features